AI-powered Ingredient scanning app for Indian grocery shoppers

 Project Type

-Health & Fitness, Tech
+Health & Food, Tech

 Timeline